Brazza32/ADS2002-obra0007/portfolio.md

 Week 9

 During Week 9 I had a midsemester assessment for 2 of my other subjects and one of them was at the same time as my ADS class so I had to miss most of class this week.
-To make up for this, I spoke to my group members about what went on in class
+To make up for this, I spoke to my group members about what went on in class.
+We decided to split into smaller groups and focus on the areas that they each agreed to do.
+Everyone in the group seems to be contributing an even amount and it has been good working as a team.
+In my smaller sub group it has been nice working closely with another group member on the introduction and some background research for the final report.